ANDERSON'S ANIMAL BEHAVIOR, TRAINING & ENRICHMENT PROGRAM

 Anderson does not condone the use of aversive or punishment-based training methods, which are not effective long-term and can disrupt the bond between pet and owner, increase fear and anxiety and ultimately cause aggressive behaviors.
 Research has shown that positive reinforcement training is the only effective training method, and it's what Anderson uses throughout all of our facilities.

 We're proud to offer a variety of training programs to pet owners in the community.
 We also keep a list of trainers that we've worked with and endorse.
-Next session will begin the first week of June.
-Watch this page for registration information.
+Our next session begins the week of June 7.

 Anderson Humane is proud to partner with A Sound Beginning, an innovative dog-training program designed for the newly adopted dog.
 When you adopt your new dog or puppy from Anderson, you will receive FREE enrollment in A Sound Beginning’s Introduction to Training class.